 To see everything Nolo has to offer when it comes to making a will and planning your estate, visit our Wills, Trusts & Estates Center.

-If you don't make a will or use some other legal method to transfer your property when you die, state law will determine what happens to your property.
-Generally, it will go to your spouse and children or, if you have neither, to your other closest relatives.
-If no relatives can be found to inherit your property, it will go to the state.
+If you don't make a will or use some other legal method to transfer your property when you die, state law called "intestacy laws" will determine what happens to your property.
+Each state sets out an order of priority for your surviving relatives.
+Generally, it will go to your spouse and children or, if you have neither, to your next closest relatives.
+If no relatives (not even distant ones) can be found to inherit your property, it will go to the state.

-In addition, in the absence of a will, a court will determine who will care for your young children and their property if the other parent is unavailable or unfit to do so.
+In addition, in the absence of a will, and if the other parent is unavailable or unfit, a court will name a guardian to care for your children and their property.

-If you are part of an unmarried same-sex couple, your surviving partner will not inherit anything unless you live in one of the few states that allows registered domestic partners to inherit like spouses.
+Beware that if you are part of an unmarried couple, your surviving partner will not inherit anything, so you might be especially motivated to create a solid estate plan.
+(A few states have exceptions for registered domestic partners.)